Browse Definitions :

 • PTO (paid time off, personal time off) - Paid time off (PTO) is a human resource management (HRM) policy that provides employees with a pool of bankable hours that can be used for any purpose.

-• recruitment - Recruitment is the process of finding, screening, hiring and eventually onboarding qualified job candidates.
+• recruitment - Recruitment is the process of finding, screening, hiring and onboarding qualified job candidates.

-• recruitment management system - A recruitment management system (RMS) is a set of tools designed to manage the recruiting process.
+• recruitment management system (RMS) - A recruitment management system (RMS) is a set of tools designed to manage the employee recruiting and hiring process.

 • recruitment marketing - Recruitment marketing is the combination of strategies and tools used by an organization to engage and entice job candidates in the pre-applicant phase of recruiting.